rozbb/draft-waict-transparency/draft-waict-transparency.md

 Every Log is a Merkle tree whose leaf entries are integrity policies.
 Logs must also store auxiliary data for each entry, namely the manifest itself, and its associated **asset pointers**, a map of hashes to URLs so that any Auditor can find the original files referenced by hash in the manifest.

 The manifest file is defined in the WAICT integrity spec, so we need only define the asset pointers.
-This is a JSON object whose keys are zero-padded hex-encoded hashes (same as those that appear in the manifest), and whose values are URLs.
+This is a JSON object whose keys are hashes encoded in hex and zero-padded to the digest size, and whose values are URLs.
 For example, an asset pointer object may look like:
 ```json
 {
 "81db308d0df59b74d4a9bd25c546f25ec0fdb15a8d6d530c07a89344ae8eeb02": "https://s3.aws.com/blob1",